Welcome to my blog post ‘Fibromyalgia Testing – A Functional Medicine Approach ‘.

-Thus studies of patients with CFS may have clinical relevance to Fibromyalgia.
+Thus studies of patients with CFS may have clinical relevance to fibromyalgia.

 complete blood count, C-reactive protein, serum calcium, creatine phosphokinase, thyroid stimulating hormone, vitamin D

-Digestive Health And Fibromyalgia
+SIBO, Testing, And Fibromyalgia

 Investigators found small intestine bacterial overgrowth in 100% of 42 patients with FM.

 SIBO stands for small intestine bacterial overgrowth and is thought to be the most common cause of irritable bowel syndrome.
 It is tested for via a breath test.

 Interestingly not only is SIBO found in a high percentage of those with fibromyalgia but studies have shown that the degree of somatic pain in fibromyalgia correlated significantly with the hydrogen level seen on the breath test – i.e the worse the bacterial overgrowth the more pain was experienced.

 In a well known study run by Dr. Pimemtel 100% of fibromyalgia participants were found to have SIBO.